Priority Action Item - Quality of Life

 • Creative & Cultural Council The Creative & Cultural Council is reviewing a draft public art implementation plan and has developed a work plan identifying potential projects to include temporary public art downtown, the expansion of the Broadway window mural project, and a public art installation for the Southside.
 The Board held a strategic planning retreat in December 2022 with a large public art project as the main 2023 priority.

 • Mental Health Awareness Executed a robust internal and external Mental Health Awareness campaign in May 2023.
 Human Resources led themed weekly campaigns and weekly lunch and learn event with a total of 175 participants.
 Communications created a mental health resources webpage, radio ads, a billboard, and a social media campaign with 22,571 total reach/impressions.
+For the September 2023 Suicide Awareness and Prevention Month, a proclamation was presented to the Paducah School District.
+A Paducah Area Transit System cutaway bus was wrapped with 988 Crisis Line information.
+An educational social media campaign also was provided with a reach of approximately 16,000.

 • Paducah 311 Launched Paducah 311 online service request system and app in January 2022.
 In the first year of operation,1080 service requests were submitted with the top request types as brush pick up, code enforcement, pot holes, and general inquiry.
 There were 739 downloads of the Tyler 311 app.

 • Paducah Civic Beautification Board The Paducah Civic Beautification Board (CBB) determined their 2023 beautification goals.
 Goals include updating the Dogwood Trail signage, identifying a maintenance plan for Welcome signage, and repairing the fountain in City Hall.
 The Board participated in the Earth Day Farmers' Market event to promote litter collection.
 New Dogwood Trail directional signs and pole banners for Broadway and Jefferson were designed and installed in 2023.
 The Board is reaching out to a community partner for assistance in maintaining the Welcome to Paducah signs.
 CBB is working with Beautiful Paducah to develop a Pick-Up Paducah festival for 2024 for the Walter Jetton Neighborhood.
-The hope is that the festival can be replicated across the community.

 • Paducah Main Street Paducah Main Street is improving the streetscape on the 3rd Street corridor between Kentucky and Jefferson streets.